azazellochg/temscript/docs/server.rst

 .. _server:

-The temscript server
+The pytemscript server
 ====================

-If remote scripting of the microscope is required as provided via the :class:`RemoteMicroscope` class, the temscript server must run on the microscope PC.
-The temscript server provides a Web-API to the interface.
+If remote scripting of the microscope is required as provided via the :class:`RemoteMicroscope` class, the pytemscript server must run on the microscope PC.
+The pytemscript server provides a Web-API to the interface.

 .. warning::